Travel Myths: Which are True or False?

-Myth: Your iPhone can crash the plane
+Myth 2: Your iPhone can Crash the Plane

 There’s often a sentiment among hardened world wanderers that signing on for a tour is akin to signing away your traveler street cred.
 But sometimes, it’s the best way to get an authentic taste for a new destination.
 Taking an interactive chocolate tour of Brussels led by a patriotic Belgian with a penchant for cacao will certainly lead to a deeper—and more delicious—understanding of the city than wandering around trying to find the world’s first Godiva store with an outdated map from your guidebook.

 M yth 5: Flying is Getting More Expensive

 While it might seem as if that deal you scored on a getaway to Tampa two years ago is a distant memory, in reality, fares are going down.
 Of course, you’re not always getting as much on that budget flight—like less legroom and less luggage included.
 But adjusted for inflation, airline ticket costs have declined around 50 percent over the past 30 years.
 One thing that hasn’t dwindled?
 The hassle of getting through airport security.
 For that, checkpoint friendly bags can help.